progit/progit/en/07-customizing-git/01-chapter7.markdown

 ### Installing a Hook ###

 The hooks are all stored in the `hooks` subdirectory of the Git directory.
 In most projects, that’s `.git/hooks`.
 By default, Git populates this directory with a bunch of example scripts, many of which are useful by themselves; but they also document the input values of each script.
 All the examples are written as shell scripts, with some Perl thrown in, but any properly named executable scripts will work fine — you can write them in Ruby or Python or what have you.
-For post-1.6 versions of Git, these example hook files end with .sample; you’ll need to rename them.
-For pre-1.6 versions of Git, the example files are named properly but are not executable.
+These example hook files end with .sample; you’ll need to rename them.

 To enable a hook script, put a file in the `hooks` subdirectory of your Git directory that is named appropriately and is executable.
 From that point forward, it should be called.
 I’ll cover most of the major hook filenames here.